farling42/obsidian-import-json/README.md

 This splits 'string' at all occurrences of 'separator' (which may be a Regex) and returns an array containing all the parts of the string.

 If the separator is a regex then you can include () around the regex to include the separator in the array of output strings (note that the separator is a separate element in the array).

+### setvar

+{{setvar varName varValue}}

+This assigns varValue to a local variable called varName (it will be created if it doesn't already exist).
+Usually varName will be a string, so it will need to be wrapped in double-quote marks.

+The variable can be used later in the handlebars template using the expression {{varName}}

+The {{setVar...}} function itself does not put any string into the generated output.